pollfish/docs/rewarded-surveys.md

-With Pollfish, you are allowed to incentivize/reward your app's users for completing a survey.
+Pollfish allows publishers to incentivize/reward their app's users for completing a survey.
 Rewarding users for completing surveys is a great approach since it increases engagemenent and retention in an app.

 <br/>
 <h1>Why use Pollfish rewarded surveys?</h1>

 <br/>
 **a) High Payouts** - Pollfish surveys follow a CPA model where action is completed survey.
 Payments on Pollfish Basic survey format, start from $0.30 per completed survey and can end up to several dollars.

 **b) Users stay always within the app** - Users are incentivized to complete a survey from within the app.
 Survey procedure is executed through the app enviroment (Since everything is displayed as an overlay) and users never engage outside the app (like for example when user are incentivized to download an app).
 Once a survey is completed, surveys dissapear from the app and user continues with current flow of the app.

 **c) Full transparency** - Pollfish SDK provides all necessary notifications from within the SDK to inform the publisher, in code, when a survey is received and how much money to be earned, upon survey completion, prior the publisher prompts the user.
 This way a publisher can make a decision if it worths to bother users based on money to be earned.
 Pollfish notifications provide the exact pricing avoiding  estimations or assumptions on pricing by the publisher.
-Furhtermore, Pollfish SDK provides notifications on survey completion to inform a publisher on how much were earned in order to credit the user.
+Furhtermore, Pollfish SDK provides notifications on survey completion to inform a publisher on how much monery were earned in order to credit a user.

 **d) Enchanced security** - Pollfish provides secured server-to-server callbacks on survey completion to inform instantly a publisher if a survey was completed through an app.